ang3lkar/spoti3/README.md

 > Beware of quotas and limits, especially for Youtube API, which has an increased quota impact: A call to this method has a quota cost of 100 units!
 >
 > So, essentially, you can only download 100 songs per day.

-## Pending

-- [x] dotenv for API keys.
-- [x] Handle quotas error.
-- [x] Dynamic file names based on the playlist name.
-- [x] How are quotas handled by Youtube Search API?
-It registers much more requests than expected.
-- [x] Resume from last track downloaded.
-- [x] Move files under src folder.
-- [x] Avoid streaming
-- [x] Import script should use username/password to retrieve token
-- [x] Use Spotify track name instead of YouTube's
-- [x] Remove youtube ids from the file
-- [x] Handle SIGTERM and SIGINT signals.
-- [x] Apply mp3 tag after download
-- [x] Add cli option for playlist's tag
-- [x] FIX: Create playlists folder if it doesn't exist
-- [x] FIX: Handle `/` character in filename as it messes with file structure
-- [ ] FEAT: Smooth logging, keep progress on last line, progress bar
-- [ ] FEAT: Fine-grained logging (with debug)